sasubruns/crea-assignment/task1/README.md

 Multiple rows per user are possible in case the user wants to setup alerts for multiple different types of shipments.

+How you want to alert the users is up to you (or them), here are two simple possibilities:

+- Email alerts can be sent either with a third-party email service (such as SendGrid, Mailgun or Mailjet) or a custom email server running in the cloud
+- Alerts can be sent to the UI.
+In this case the alerts need to be stored in the database and the front-end should fetch the alerts for each user from whenever it's loaded.

 ### Option 1: Run batch jobs that send alerts

 In this scenario, alerts are triggered by batch jobs that run on a schedule (e.g. every 20 minutes).
 These jobs will maintain information on which data is new (and thus not yet investigated for alerts) by storing the timestamp of the newest data point in the last batch.
 Data not yet been received by an alert job will be picked up by the next one.